Fabien Baussart

-Fabien Baussart (25 January 1973) is the founder and president of the think tank Center of Political and Foreign Affairs (CPFA), which organizes events and discussions on various geopolitical topics around the world with prominent political figures such as Zbigniew Brzezinski, Kofi Annan, José María Aznar, Mohamed ElBaradei, and Al Gore.
+Fabien Baussart (25 January 1973) is the founder and president of the 2006 established think tank Center of Political and Foreign Affairs (CPFA), which organizes events and discussions on various geopolitical topics around the world with prominent political figures such as Zbigniew Brzezinski, Kofi Annan, José María Aznar, Mohamed ElBaradei, and Al Gore.

 Biography

 Baussart is a businessman who has invested in Russia, Ukraine and Kazakhstan.
 In 2005 he founded Xorus Press Inc.' which published the French and Russian editions of Foreign Policy and invested in various media outlets in Ukraine, Russia and France.
 In 2010, Baussart sponsored a new art magazine entitled Le Monde de l'Art, which launched in Paris and was directed by the writer Guillaume de Sardes.
 He also sponsored the KitSon Club, a French think tank.

 Fabien Baussart worked on solving various political crises, focusing particularly on Libya and Syria, by facilitating peace talks between different protagonists.

 In 2015, as president of CPFA, he initiated peace talks on Syria in Astana with Randa Kassis by appealing to the first Kazakhstan president Nursultan Nazarbayev.